More news has leaked from Microsoft’s Research Summit.

 Lee said Machine Learning was Microsoft Research’s number one investment.

-Microsoft has updated their BLINK photo app, which takes a series of photos in quick succession and allows users to choose the best picture to save, to also publish the pictures as a brief animation.
+Microsoft has posted a minor updated their BLINK photo app, which takes a series of photos in quick succession and allows users to choose the best picture to save, to also publish the pictures as a brief animation.

 - Camera settings – change camera settings such as scene mode, exposure, white balance and ISO in capture mode